Main Content

 Generic data or combinations of data types, specified as a numeric array, dlarray object, datastore, or minibatchqueue object.

-If you have data that fits in memory that does not require additional processing, then specifying the input data as a numeric array is usually the easiest option.
-If you want to test with data stored on your system, or want to apply additional processing, then using datastores is usually the easiest option.
+If you have data that fits in memory and does not require additional processing, then specifying the input data as a numeric array is usually the best option.
+To test with data stored on your system, or to apply additional processing, use a datastores.
 For neural networks with multiple inputs, you must use a TransformedDatastore or CombinedDatastore object.

 Tip

-Most datastores and functions output data in the layout that the network expects.
-If your data is in a different layout than what the network expects, then indicate that your data has a different layout by using the InputDataFormats argument or by specifying input data as a formatted dlarray object.
-Adjusting the InputDataFormats argument is usually easier than preprocessing the input data.
+Most datastores and functions return data in the layout that the network expects.
+If your data is in a different layout, then indicate the layout by using the InputDataFormats name-value argument or by specifying the input data as a formatted dlarray object.
+Specifying the InputDataFormats name-value argument is usually easier than adjusting the layout of the input data manually.

-For neural networks that do not have input layers, you must use the InputDataFormats argument or use formatted dlarray objects.
+For neural networks that do not have input layers, you must use the InputDataFormats name-value argument or formatted dlarray objects.

 For more information, see Deep Learning Data Formats.

-For data that fits in memory and does not require additional processing like custom transformations, you can specify feature data as a numeric array.
+For data that fits in memory and does not require additional processing like custom transformations, you can specify data as a numeric array, categorical array, or a dlarray object.
 If you specify data as a numeric array, then you must also specify the targets argument.

 For a neural network with an inputLayer object, the expected layout of input data is a given by the InputFormat property of the layer.

-For data in a different layout, indicate that your data has a different layout by using the InputDataFormats argument or use a formatted dlarray object.
+For data in a different layout, indicate that your data has a different layout by using the InputDataFormats argument or use a formatted dlarray object instead.
 For more information, see Deep Learning Data Formats.

 Datastores

-Datastores read batches of data and targets.
-Datastores are best suited when you have data that does not fit in memory or when you want to apply transformations to the data.
+A datastore reads batches of data and targets.
+Use a datastore when you have data that does not fit in memory or when you want to apply transformations to the data.

 Data TypeDescriptionExample Usage